rajkumarvenkatasamy/date-time-dimension/README.md

   `build/libs` in your machine

 2. Create a directory named `config` in the folder where you have copied the jar.
 Create a file named `application.properties`.
-Copy and paste the contents in `application.properties` file available in `config directory in github` repository.
-Modify the value of token "spring.datasource.url" to reflect a path in your machine.
+Copy and paste the contents of `application.properties` file available in `config directory in github` repository.
+Modify the value of token `spring.datasource.url` to reflect a path in your machine.

 3. For the ease of usage, this application gets initialized and populates the Date and Time dimension tables on executing the the Spring boot jar